samagra44/LinkedIn-Post-Generator/README.md

-# LikedIn Post Generator 📝
+# LinkedIn Post Generator 📝

 A comprehensive and easy-to-use LinkedIn Post Generator that utilizes the power of large language models to create engaging and informative LinkedIn posts.